Tracking your activities with your phone is the new norm. Samsung Health and Google Fit are available on Android and iOS, but you won’t use both.

 Samsung Health has more features and can be connected to apps/devices.
 It is a one-stop solution for maintaining and improving your health.

-Google Fit is a digital fitness app that can help count steps and calories, but that’s pretty much all it has.
+Google Fit can help count steps and calories, but that’s pretty much all it has.
 With that, it’s much easier to use.

 Thanks for reading.
 I hope the information was helpful.
 Please share your thoughts in the comments so we can discuss more.